Slybss/SQL-Injection-lab/README.md

 # SQL-Injection-lab
-This lab seeks to perform an sql injection attack  and profer steps to take to remediate the vulnerability discovered.
+This lab seeks to perform an sql injection attack  and profer steps to take to remediate the vulnerability discovered in the Vulnbank web bapplication.